 - Concession for properties between $600,001 and $750,000

-- You must live in the home for 12 continuous months within the first year
+- You must live in the home for 12 continuous months within 12 months of settlement

 How to Apply in VIC